Shevmellow/project-1-5/README.md

 #  Project 1 of 5.

-I'm learning how to do small project as part of the [Result School] (https://result.school/).
+I'm learning how to do small project as part of the [Result School](https://result.school/).

 ***